-About Your Organisation
+bout Your Organisation

 1.1 Member Name

 Oxfam International

 1.2 Membership Number

 7-0001-04-000-00

 1.3 Membership Sector

 Social or Development Organisations (Non Governmental Organisations)

 1.4 Membership Category

 Ordinary

 1.5 Country

 Netherlands

-2.0 Does your company or organisation produce, process, consume or sell anderivatives of palm oil? y palm oil or any products containing
+2.0 Does your company or organisation produce, process, consume or sell any palm oil or any products contain derivatives of palm oil? ing

 No

-2.2 Please select all the sectors that best describe the business activities of you including your primary RSPO membershop sector.
-You may select multiple complete the ACOP form for the relevant sectors
+2.2 Please select all the sectors that best describe the business activities of your company or organisation, including your primary RSPO membershop sector.
+You may select multiple sectors and will be required to complete the ACOP form for the relevant sectors

-I am a bank or financial institution that finances or supports companies or organisations that related products t produce or manufacture palm oil, palm kernel oil or

-☐ I am a conservation and environmental NGO supporting the sustainable development of the -

-✓ I am a social and human development NGO supporting the sustainable development of the palm oil industry

-I am an Affiliate member of the RSPO indirectly involved in the nalm oil industry
+- I am a bank or financial institution that finances or supports companies or organisations that produce or manufacture palm oil, palm kernel oil or related products - I am a conservation and environmental NGO supporting the sustainable development of the palm oil industry - I am a social and human development NGO supporting the sustainable development of the palm oil industry - I am an Affiliate member of the RSPO, indirectly involved in the palm oil industry